Banfield Pet Hospital: History

 In October 2004, they began building a new $25 million building for their headquarters on the 5.5 acre plot that would total 225000 sqft.
-At that time the company had become the largest privately owned veterinary practice in the United States.
+At that time the company had become the largest privately owned Vancouver veterinary practice in the United States.
 They employed more than 4,000 worldwide, of which 900 were veterinarians.
 In 2004, Banfield opened 80 more clinics and financed teaching hospitals affiliated with the veterinary medicine programs at Western University of Health Sciences and National Autonomous University of Mexico in California and Mexico City respectively.
 The clinics also began working with Purdue University and the Centers for Disease Control to develop a system to use the data the clinics collect to monitor for possible bioterrorism attacks.

 By 2005, the company served 3.5 million animals annually at 450 clinics worldwide.
 That year the Banfield Charitable Trust was created to provide free care to economically disadvantaged pet owners.
 Banfield also opened a third stand-alone hospital, located in Colorado Springs, Colorado.

 In early 2007, PetSmart sold off part of its share of MMI, Banfield's parent company.
-In September 2007, long-time chief executive officer (CEO) Scott Campbell sold his shares of the company to Mars, Incorporated, retired as CEO, and John Payne took over the position, while Campbell remained chairman of the company.
+In September 2007, long-time chief executive officer (CEO) Scott Campbell sold his shares of the company to Mars Inc., retired as CEO, and John Payne took over the position, while Campbell remained chairman of the company.
 PetSmart divested the rest of its MMI stake in 2015.

 Banfield sold off its Merlin Digital Technology division that developed imaging equipment in September 2008.
 In 2008, the company totaled 725 locations spread throughout the United States, Mexico, and the United Kingdom.
 The $6.5 million Banfield Veterinary Clinical Center at Western University of Health Sciences opened in August 2008.
 The company was named one of thirteen companies that would be hiring in 2009 despite the economic crisis.

-In 2007, Mars, Inc., the company known for Snickers candy bars and Pedigree dog food, acquired Banfield Pet Hospital.
+In 2007, Mars Inc., the company known for Snickers candy bars and Pedigree dog food, acquired Banfield Pet Hospital.
 In 2015, Mars expanded with the purchase of Blue Pearl Hospital.
-In 2017, Mars, Inc., paid $9.1 Billion to acquire VCA Animal Hospitals.
+In 2017, Mars Inc., paid $9.1 Billion to acquire VCA Animal Hospitals.